Engine Cuts Agent Development from Months to 12 Days with Salesforce Headless 360

 The Agentforce 360 Platform gives developers the tools to design, code, test, deploy, and iterate without ever switching systems or losing context.

 This integrated approach transformed how Engine scales beyond initial use cases.
 After deploying Eva, Engine faced a new challenge: internal employees needed the same high-velocity automation for IT, HR, and Finance support.
-To solve this, they deployed Mae (Multi-purpose Admin Expert).
+Because of the way Eva was developed, Engine was able to build new agents to operate across the business quickly.

-Mae operates across Slack and Salesforce, acting as a single interface for employee needs—from routing password resets to automating expense reporting.
 Because Engine used Agentforce Builder and Agentforce Vibes, they didn’t have to start from scratch.
-They simply “re-vibed” existing logic.
+To build a new agent, they simply used existing logic.
 By describing new requirements in plain language Agentforce Vibes acted as an AI-powered coding partner, generating necessary Apex modifications in seconds.
 Developers then refined the code, and Agentforce Builder allowed the team to map out employee-specific flows in hours.

 This transition from external support to internal operations proved that a unified platform doesn’t just launch agents; it scales an entire enterprise.
 This integrated loop has transformed Engine’s speed of iteration into a three-part competitive advantage:

-- Real-Time Optimization: When Agentforce Analytics flags a drop in resolution, Morton doesn’t wait for a sprint cycle.
+- Real-Time Optimization: When Agentforce Analytics flags a drop in resolution, Sarah Morton (Sr. Salesforce Administrator at Engine) doesn’t wait for a sprint cycle.
 She updates the configuration in Agentforce Builder or uses Agentforce Vibes to generate updated logic, tests in a Sandbox, and deploys—often within a single afternoon.

 - Compounding Velocity: Every action built with Agentforce Vibes is a modular and “invocable” building block.
-Mae was deployed in a fraction of the time by literally plugging in the same logic that powered Eva.
+With Headless Experience Layer, these blocks are instantly portable across channels.
+New agents were deployed in a fraction of the time by plugging in the same logic that powered Eva, while Salesforce Multi-Framework ensured the user experience remained high-fidelity and consistent across Engine’s custom React-based portals.

 - Confidence at Scale: By utilizing the platform’s native ALM framework and Agentforce Vibes’ ability to assist with complex test classes, the team can “ship fast” without the fear of breaking critical financial integrations.

 By removing the friction between “the idea” and “the code,” Engine has turned its development process into a continuous flywheel of innovation.
-With the Agentforce 360 Platform, Engine no longer views each project as a climb from zero; instead, every subsequent agent is smarter, faster, and more robust than the last.
+With Salesforce Headless 360 Platform, Engine no longer views each project as a climb from zero.
+Every capability built is a reusable building block.
+Every deployment is one click.
+And every iteration makes the next one faster.

 End-to-end AI development on one platform